dv-dv-dv/fxbox-cpp/README.md

 The compressor is functional and 90% complete.

-The convolver is about half-way done.
+The convolver is functional and 70% complete.

 The equalizer has not been started yet.